 George Rouy is magnetic.
-His strikingly slim figure and cropped, bleached hair is finding a place on the European runways, however, it is the solitude of the artist's studio where Rouy spends most of his time.
-Despite being only twenty-eight and having graduated from Camberwell College of Arts just seven years ago, he is currently exhibiting "PRESENT TENSE" at Hauser & Wirth, Somerset on now, until the end of April.
+His strikingly slim figure and cropped hair is finding a place on the European runways, however, it is the solitude of the artist's studio where Rouy spends most of his time.
+Despite being only thirty having graduated from Camberwell College of Arts, his latest works are exhibited in Hauser & Wirth's show 'The Bleed, Part I' in London and George is now the youngest artist to be represented by the gallery in collaboration with Hannah Barry Gallery.

 Gallerist Hannah Barry, an M.B.E. and a leading figure in London's artwork, was among the first to recognize the immense talent of artist George Rouy.
 With a keen eye, Barry has consistently championed emerging artists, propelling them into the spotlight of the contemporary art world.
 Her unwavering commitment to nurturing creative talent has made a lasting impact on London's cultural landscape.
 Hannah Barry